raulsync/Javascript-Interview/README.md

-# I practise Javscript Interview Question that asked in Interview
+# I practise Javscript Question that asked in Interview